-If you or a loved one were recently injured in a car vs. pedestrian crash, Briggs & Briggs can help you.
+If you or a loved one recently got hurt in a car vs. pedestrian crash, The Law Offices of Briggs & Briggs can help you.
 When a car hits a pedestrian, it’s not a fair contest.
-Thousands of pounds of metal machinery versus one human body will often leave the pedestrian with serious or even life-threatening injuries, especially if the car was traveling at high speeds.
-Pedestrians can be harder to see than other cars, but it still falls on drivers to watch out for them on the road and to take care to keep from hitting them.
-For those who are hit by negligent drivers while walking, recovery can be extremely difficult.
+Thousands of pounds of metal versus one human body can leave the pedestrian with life-threatening injuries.
+Severe injuries are especially likely if the car is traveling at high speeds.
+Pedestrians can be harder to see than other cars, but it still falls on drivers to watch out for them on the road and avoid hitting them.
+Recovery can be extremely difficult for those who get hit by negligent drivers while walking.

-At Briggs & Briggs, our Lakewood pedestrian accident attorneys believe that drivers who hit pedestrians should be held accountable for the injuries they cause.
-If you or someone you love has been injured in a pedestrian accident, our Lakewood injury lawyers are ready to fight for you.
+At The Law Offices of Briggs & Briggs, our Lakewood attorneys believe in accountability for drivers who strike pedestrians.
+If you or someone you love got hurt in a pedestrian accident, our Lakewood injury lawyers are ready to fight for you.
 We can help you file a personal injury or wrongful death claim and increase your chances of winning compensation in or out of court.
 Contact us at (253) 588-6696 to schedule a free consultation.

 Causes of Pedestrian Accidents

 In many pedestrian accidents, an inattentive driver is to blame.
 Such mistakes come at a cost to the driver but an even higher cost to the pedestrian, who may even lose their life.
 Here are some of the common ways that drivers cause pedestrian accidents:

 - Turning without watching for pedestrians at intersections